 Caregivers often feel guilty when they start to feel the strain of caring for their sick loved one.
 It’s perfectly natural to feel the frustrations and stressors that come with taking care of the needs of someone else.
-It doesn’t mean that you don’t love your family member if you start to feel less at ease.
-It’s important to understand that you’re not alone.
+It doesn’t mean you don’t love your family member if you start to feel less at ease.
+It’s also important to understand you’re not alone.
 This is an extremely common issue with those caring for sick family members.
 There are certain ways to help ease the stress and prevent caregiver burnout.
 Here are a few to consider:

 Seeing A Therapist

 Therapists know how to prevent caregiver burnout.
 They have helped many clients understand how to deal with the stress of their loved one’s disease.
-A therapist can help a caregiver find time to take care of their own needs, and learn the coping skills they need to handle any stressors that may come.
+A therapist can help a caregiver find time to take care of their own needs, and learn the coping skills they need to handle the stressors that will inevitably come.
 Talking to a therapist can be extremely useful, regardless of what your loved one’s illness or situation is.
-Seeing a professional that is a mental health expert, may be especially useful if you are taking care of a mentally ill family member.
-Mental health specialists know the ins and outs of the disease, and can explain it to you and how best to handle it.
+Seeing a professional that is a mental health expert may be especially useful if you are taking care of a severely distressed or mentally ill family member.
+Mental health specialists know the ins and outs of various mental diseases, and can explain it to you and how best to handle it.

-There are support groups for those who are practicing as a caregiver to family members.
+There are support groups for those who are acting as a caregiver to family members.
 These support groups are an excellent place for caregivers to express their feelings without judgement.
 These groups also allow you to communicate the challenges that come along with caring for a loved one.
 Especially the ones you may feel ashamed to discuss with family members.
-Within support groups, you will most likely find new coping skills and friends.
-Talking to people who feel the same, or are faced with situations similar to yours, can be very beneficial.
+Within support groups, you will find new coping skills and friends.
+Talking to people who feel the same, or have shared experiences, can be very beneficial.

-Understand That You May Not Be Able To Do This Forever
+Understand That You are Human and May Not Be Able To Do This Forever

-Putting your loved one in assisted living or a nursing home, does not have to be forever.
-You can place them there for a temporary amount of time, until you are able to resume in home care.
+Putting your loved one in assisted living or a nursing home does not have to be forever.
+You can place them there for a temporary amount of time until you are able to resume in home care.
 Many facilities offer short term plans for just this situation.
 You can also hire an in-home care assistant for a while, to give yourself a break.

 Have Your Loved One Apply For Assistance

 Those who are taking care of a mentally or physically ill disabled family member, should encourage their loved one to apply for social security.
-They will get more money if they once worked.
+Frequently they will be eligible for regular payments through this program.
 This money will help to purchase food, and medical supplies.
 It can also help pay excess medical expenses if they are uninsured.

-Understand That You Do Not Have To Be Perfect
+Understand You Do Not Have To Be Perfect

-Individuals who know how to prevent caregiver burnout, have learned that they don’t have to be the perfect caregiver.
-It’s okay to make mistakes, and you will.
-Take care of them the best you can.
+Individuals who know how to prevent caregiver burnout, have learned to accept they don’t have to be the perfect caregiver.
+It’s okay to make mistakes, because you will.
+Everyone does.
+Take care of loved ones the best you can.
 That’s all you can actually do as a caregiver.
 If you expect more you are setting yourself up for failure.
-If you feel you cannot fully or properly care on your own, consider getting care assistance.
+If you feel you cannot fully or properly handle all the care on your own, get help.

 Ask Other Family Members To Help

-It’s too much on one person, to have to take care of the whole responsibility that comes with aiding a sick family member is substantial and frequently overwhelming.
+It’s often too much on one person to handle all the care a person needs.
+The responsibility that comes with caring for a sick family member is substantial and frequently overwhelming.
 Other close relatives should also be involved in the care taking.
 Parents, siblings, Aunts or Uncles can also help care for the loved one.
 Don’t forget to let friends, co-workers, and members of community organizations know what you need also.
 They might play a smaller role, but frequently will be happy to do what they can.
 Little actions add up.

 When it comes to preventing caregiver burnout, lashing out at a sick family member or calling them a burden will not help.
 It’s normal to feel heavy, almost explosive frustration when there’s a lot of responsibility on you.
-It will only make you feel guilty later and does not help to lash out this way.
+But it will only make you feel guilty later and does not help to lash out this way.
 That guilt will only add to your burden and make you feel worse.
 It’s also likely your loved one already feels like a burden without you saying anything.
-If you feel that you can no longer handle the stress or prevent this reaction, it’s time to remove yourself from the situation.
+If you feel you can no longer handle the stress or prevent this reaction, it’s time to remove yourself from the situation.
 Find a way to take a temporary break, or place your family member into assisted living.

 This isn’t going to be an easy road, but there will be an end.
 This will be a stressful experience, but it can also be a rewarding one.
 Right now, you need to take care of yourself.
-That is the only way to ensure you are able to fully and effectively take care of them.
+That is the only way to ensure you are able to fully and effectively take care of your loved one.
 It’s time to accept your limitations, and learn how to be the best caregiver you can be.
-Learning the coping skills you’ll need to continue caring for them will only prove more helpful.
-Understand that you may not always be able to, and that’s okay.
-It’s also okay to accept that you may not be able to take care of them forever.

 MedGift Advocacy Services, Inc. is a 501c3 non-profit organization, classified as a public charity and is registered in the State of Georgia under EIN 81-4017965.